 Applications for Term 1, 2021 placements are now open.

 Before selecting a school or region, you first need to meet the following eligibility requirements to be considered for funding:

-- be residing in Western Australia
+- be residing in and planning to commence your teaching career in Western Australia

 - have a course average of 60 per cent or more